skygenesisenterprise/aether-mailer/README.md

 ## 🤝 Contributing

-We're looking for contributors to help build this comprehensive mail server!
-Whether you're experienced with mail protocols, web development, or infrastructure, there's a place for you.
+We're looking for contributors to help build this comprehensive hybrid mail server!
+Whether you're experienced with Go, TypeScript, mail protocols, web development, or infrastructure, there's a place for you.

 ### 🎯 **How to Get Started**